-Every few weeks, it seems, a public figure accused of practicing or condoning racism invokes the “racist bone” defense.
-“I don’t have a racist bone in my body,” they say.
-And if they do not say it, they have a friend say it for them.
+Every few weeks, it seems, a public figure accused of practicing or condoning racism says the same thing.
+And if they don’t, they have a friend say it for them.

 In February, for example, a former high school teacher defended Democratic Virginia Gov. Ralph Northam after the revelation that a photo appearing on Northam’s 1984 medical school yearbook page depicted someone dressed in blackface posing alongside another person clad in Ku Klux Klan robes.
 The teacher declared that “from everything I’ve observed, there’s not a racist bone in his body.”